 The groups’ interest in preserving the block was rooted in a mandate of community vision.
 Their plan was committed to retaining affordable housing, green-space and gardens on the block, as well as preserving the social history and heritage architecture.

-Public education regarding the history of the hill was facilitated by informational boards in front of the homes, and handouts available to passers-by.
+Public education regarding the history of the neighbourhood was facilitated by informational boards in front of the homes, and handouts available to passers-by.
 There were protests at City Hall, and long afternoons on Davie St. where activists would engage other West End residents, soliciting signatures and providing history.
-Networking with other community groups was a key action; the “Friends of Mole Hill” was formed as an umbrella organization for the 30+ community focused organizations and individuals who cared about the future of Mole Hill.
-This group’s interest in preserving the hill was rooted in a mandate of community vision, with commitment to affordable housing, green-space and gardens, preservation of social history, preservation of heritage architecture, and commitment to use that supports the greater West End community.

-The advocates for Mole Hill never did give up; and through their commitment, belief, and vision, the homes of Mole Hill were preserved and restored, in a responsible and socially mindful way.
+The advocates for Mole Hill never did give up; and through all their commitment, belief and vision, the homes of Mole Hill were preserved and restored in a responsible and socially mindful way.